AndrzejKrzywda00/VirtusLab-Internship/README.md

 3. API.
 I created Spring Boot app to handle this problem.
 I built standard layerd architecture for REST-like API and prepared endpoints for easy adding products to basket and generating a receipt.
 The API looks like this:

-Additionally: Product was moved to normal class instead of record to make mapper work correctly.
+~Additionally: Product was moved to normal class instead of record to make mapper work correctly.

 ---
-the basket API:
+Basket API:

 > * GET     /basket
 > * GET     /basket/product_name={name}